-More than 70% of US businesses are on Instagram – 96% of all fashion businesses – and the platform is friendly to marketing messages.
+More than 70% of US businesses (and 96% of all fashion businesses) are on Instagram and the platform is friendly to marketing messages.
 Many users even treat Instagram as an online store, so you could be getting direct sales along with all that engagement.

 Whether you’re running a business, marketing to your clients, or building a personal brand, creating content for Instagram can deliver huge results.
 Read on to learn how you can gain that 38% higher engagement rate from Instagram videos: